Respond to ‘I can’t breathe’ like it’s a mayday – because it is

 Morse was a healthy young man who had been a high school athlete and dreamed of becoming a firefighter and serving his community.
-Instructors were nearby when he died.
+Instructors were alleged to be nearby when he died.

-Our dismissal of “I can’t breathe” is so ingrained in public safety culture that we let one of our own die in a training exercise.
+Our dismissal of “I can’t breathe” is so ingrained in public safety culture that we might have let one of our own die in a training exercise.
 How did we lose our way?

 What “I can’t breathe” really means